OTRF/OSSEM/_sources/cdm/entities/kerberos.md

 # kerberos

-Event fields used to define Kerberos Ticket Granting Service and Kerberos Ticket Granting Tickets.
+Event fields used to define/normalize Kerberos Ticket Granting Service and Kerberos Ticket Granting Tickets.
 For certificate information within Kerberos see the ./x509_and_certificates.md

 ## Attributes